Prof Peter Merriman

 Profile

-Peter Merriman is a human geographer specialising in human geography, and mobility and transport studies.
-He is a leading scholar in both cultural geography and mobility studies, and has written widely on geographies of mobility, roads and driving, and theoretical approaches to space and place.
-He currently leads a major project on ports, coastal communities and trans-oceanic social and cultural connectivity.
+Peter Merriman is a human geographer specialising in cultural and historical geography, mobility studies, spatial theory, ands cultural heritage.
+He has written widely on geographies of mobility, roads and driving, and theoretical approaches to space and place.
+Until 2023 he led a major project on ports, coastal communities and trans-oceanic social and cultural connectivity.

 Responsibilities: * Head of the Cultural and Historical Geography Research Group